timothypratley/power-turtle/resources/public/conj2017-slides.md

 @ Timothy

-* Not all students fit one lesson plan
-  - beginners may be from other fields, university, high school or even primary school
-  - maybe they only speak French
-  - so we invite teachers to create their customized lessons as well.
 * Perhaps you have a lesson in mind that you want to teach?
   - Good news!
 Lessons are markdown text files
   - Markdown is easy to edit
+* We want our lessons to cater to most beginners,
+* But beginners come from different backgrounds
+  - school, university, other fields
+  - maybe they only speak French and need a translation
+  - so it is very important to us that you can create a lesson tailored to your situation
-* The lesson can be loaded remotely by supplying a url suffix
+* Your lesson can be loaded remotely by supplying a url suffix
   - this link loads your lesson in power turtle
-  - we would love it if you send us the markdown
+  - we would love it if you would send us the markdown
-    * we will include it in the lesson list so that everyone can benefit
+    * we will include it in the lesson list
+    * so that everyone can benefit

 ---
 class: middle